logic-building/functional-go/README.md

 EveryStr
 ```

-### Example 1: return the list of the square of each items in the list
+### Example1 - Map : return the list of the square of each items in the list
 ```
 squareList := MapInt(squareInt, []int{1, 2, 3}) // see the map_test.go for detail